vmware-archive/postfacto/README.md

 ### Easily deployable

 You can [deploy](#deployment) your own Postfacto to **Pivotal Web Services** or **Pivotal Cloud Foundry** and stay in control of your own data.

-## Deployment

-Download the [latest release](https://github.com/pivotal/postfacto/releases) and follow the included instructions on deploying your own instance of Postfacto.

 ## Contributing